Our top choices among the best shoes for metatarsalgia are:

 How We Choose an Athletic Shoe

 We spend many hours testing new athletic shoes and reading discoveries, expert advice, and consumer testimonials on various foot conditions.
 And we choose the best athletic shoes for a specific foot problem.

 Disclosure: We provide links to shoes mentioned in this article and use our affiliate links to earn commission income from qualifying purchases at no cost to you.
-This site is an associate of Amazon, Zappos, Roadrunnersports, Runderwear, and Nursemates.
+This website is an associate of Amazon, Zappos, and Spenco.